Some clients have asked us “what is a certificate of conformity” over the years, and we wrote this article to answer that question.

 - Identification of any third-party laboratory on who’s testing the certificate depends:

-- The certifier must provide the name, full mailing address, and telephone number of the third-party laboratory.
+- Provide the name, full mailing address, and telephone number of the third-party laboratory.

 On the US CPSC (Consumer Product Safety Commission) website, one can find several samples of CoCs.
 Here is one example.